ufutgs/project/simp/lab1.md

 #### Task 0

-Run `sbt build` and make sure there is no compilation error.
+Run `sbt compile` and make sure there is no compilation error.

 #### Task 1 - Complete the parser for SIMP programs